-“The new biotech company spun off from Roswell Park Cancer Institute showcases the potential for New York innovation to impact lives around the world,” said Lieutenant Governor Hochul during an announcement at Roswell Park today.
+“The new biotech company spun off from Roswell Park Comprehensive Cancer Center showcases the potential for New York innovation to impact lives around the world,” said Lieutenant Governor Hochul during an announcement at Roswell Park today.
 “Tactiva Therapeutics is a perfect example of how government, business and academia can join forces to accomplish great things, including creating more jobs for Western New York.”

 Tactiva’s lead platform is a unique approach to adoptive cell transfer (ACT), a form of immunotherapy in which a patient’s own immune cells are drawn from blood, genetically engineered, multiplied and injected back into the patient in order to launch a powerful attack against cancer.
 Tactiva’s novel therapies use particular types of immune cells and cell reengineering processes that have never been employed before, in a way that may prove beneficial for patients with many different kinds of cancer.

 There are two main types of T cells, or T lymphocytes, within the immune system — the so-called “helper” T cells, and the “killer” T cells.
 Through preclinical studies at Roswell Park, the Tactiva team developed a way to make “helper” CD4 T cells also act as “killer” CD8 T cells that can destroy tumor cells, significantly extending the durability of the antitumor response.